 • Security training

-These and other benefits of cybersecurity outsourcing make the practice an excellent choice for all organizations that don’t want to take any chances but, at the same time, don’t want to make cybersecurity their sole focus.
+These and other benefits of cybersecurity outsourcing make the practice an excellent choice for all organizations that don’t want to take any chances.
+But, at the same time, don’t want cybersecurity to consume their entire focus.

 Evaluate Your Cybersecurity Posture in 10 Minutes